Royal Institution of Chartered Surveyors: International influence

-In 2018, there are RICS-qualified professionals in nearly 150 countries.
-RICS accredits 134,000 (as of September 2021) qualified and trainee professionals worldwide.
-The majority of accredited individuals are still based in the United Kingdom with large numbers also in mainland Europe, Australia and Hong Kong.
-There is now a strong growth globally, particularly in China, India and the Americas.

 RICS has close links with many national surveying institutions and is a founding member association of the International Federation of Surveyors (FIG).
 Within RICS the primary areas of practice represented at FIG are geomatics (land and hydrographic survey), environment, planning, construction and valuation.

 RICS works in close collaboration with other professional bodies, central banks and international organisations such as The United Nations, World Bank and The European Union.

-International standards

 In 2013, RICS was a founder member of the coalition to develop International Property Measurement Standards, which launched its first standard – for measuring office space – in November 2014.
 It launched its second standard, for measuring residential buildings, in September 2016.
 In 2014 RICS was a founder member of the coalition to develop International Ethics Standards, standards designed to add greater consistency to developing and reinforcing professional ethics globally – these launched in December 2016.

 To add greater consistency to the benchmarking, measuring, and reporting of construction project costs, International Construction Measurement Standards were published in July 2017.
 The coalition for International Land Measurement Standards – aiding consistency of interpretation and documentation of tenure – launched in June 2016.
 In each case, coalition member bodies are committed to implementing the new standards through training and guidance for professional practitioners.

 The RICS is a founder member of the International Valuation Standards Committee.

 Membership

+In 2025, there were 113,000 RICS-qualified members of whom 105,000 are "Professional Members" ie Chartered Surveyors in nearly 150 countries.
+The majority of members are still based in the United Kingdom, but with large numbers also in mainland Europe, Australia and Hong Kong.
+There is also strong growth in membership globally, particularly in China, India and the Americas.

 Entry to membership of RICS is via four main routes: academic; graduate; technical; and senior professional.
 RICS has links with universities worldwide, with whom they have accredited approved courses which satisfy part of the qualification requirements to become trainee surveyors.
 RICS also offers expedited routes to membership for qualified professional members of some partner associations.

 RICS requires members to update their knowledge and competence during their working life through Continuing Professional Development.
 Professionals holding RICS qualifications may use the following designations after their name: